hku-maplab/MAPLAB_mocap-unity3d-bridge/UnitySetup/Unity4Scripts/README.txt

 2. Drag "RigidBodyListener" script onto object you want to control
 3. In the Inspector type the name of the (natnet) rigidbody you want the object to be controlled by

+- OPTIONAL: Flip axis
+You may flip an axis of choice (pos and/or quat); select the _NatNet object in your hierarchy and use the toggles in the script's inspector

+- TROUBLESHOOTING
+Check the console log for warnings, errors, etc